fprasx/unlocked/mdbook/src/code/ops/ops.md

     new: u64,
     old: u64,
     location: &'a AtomicU64,
-    _marker: PhantomData<T>, // New and old are transmuted T's
+    _boo: PhantomData<T>, // New and old are transmuted T's
 }

 ```